 iSMSS itself does not offer graduate studies programs.
 Potential masters and doctoral students need to apply to a department unit for admission to the University of Alberta.

 Departments are responsible for appointing qualified supervisors/supervisory committee members for graduate students in keeping with the University of Alberta’s supervisory eligibility criteria.
 For further details on supervisors and supervisory committees, please visit Section 8 of the Grad Program Manual.
 Students are normally involved in the process of the selection of their supervisor, although this process varies depending upon the department.

-As time and resources permit, faculty members affiliated with iSMSS — Dr. André P. Grace and Dr. Kristopher Wells — are willing to supervise, be members of supervisory committees, and provide a strong, supportive research and scholarship environment for graduate students wishing to pursue research on sexual and gender minorities and our issues and concerns in institutional, community, and larger cultural contexts.
+As time and resources permit, faculty members affiliated with iSMSS — Dr. André P. Grace is willing to supervise, be members of supervisory committees, and provide a strong, supportive research and scholarship environment for graduate students wishing to pursue research on sexual and gender minorities and our issues and concerns in institutional, community, and larger cultural contexts.